vishvAsa/AgamaH/AryaH/mediterranian/platonism/plato/phaedo.md

 Though I do not mean to say that he who contemplates existence through the medium of ideas sees only through a glass darkly,
 any more than he who contemplates actual effects.'

+### Existance of ideas & immortality of soul
 If the existence of ideas is granted to him,
 Socrates is of opinion that he will then have no difficulty in proving the immortality of the soul.

+#### guNa-s
 He will only ask for a further admission:—that beauty is the cause of the beautiful, greatness the cause of the great, smallness of the small, and so on of other things.
 This is a safe and simple answer, which escapes the contradictions of greater and less (greater by reason of that which is smaller!), of addition and subtraction, and the other difficulties of relation.
-These subtleties he is for leaving to wiser heads than his own; he prefers to test ideas by the consistency of their consequences, and, if asked to give an account of them, goes back to some higher idea or hypothesis which appears to him to be the best, until at last he arrives at a resting-place.
+These subtleties he is for leaving to wiser heads than his own;
+he prefers to test ideas by the consistency of their consequences,
+and, if asked to give an account of them, goes back to some higher idea or hypothesis which appears to him to be the best, until at last he arrives at a resting-place.
 (Republic; Phil.)

+The doctrine of ideas, which has long ago received the assent of the Socratic circle,
+is now affirmed by the Phliasian auditor to command the assent of any man of sense.

+#### Mutual exclusion
-The doctrine of ideas, which has long ago received the assent of the Socratic circle, is now affirmed by the Phliasian auditor to command the assent of any man of sense.
-The narrative is continued; Socrates is desirous of explaining how opposite ideas may appear to co-exist but do not really co-exist in the same thing or person.
-For example, Simmias may be said to have greatness and also smallness, because he is greater than Socrates and less than Phaedo.
-And yet Simmias is not really great and also small, but only when compared to Phaedo and Socrates.
-I use the illustration, says Socrates, because I want to show you not only that ideal opposites exclude one another, but also the opposites in us.
-I, for example, having the attribute of smallness remain small, and cannot become great: the smallness which is in me drives out greatness.
+The narrative is continued;
+Socrates is desirous of explaining how opposite ideas may appear to co-exist
+but do not really co-exist in the same thing or person.
+For example, Simmias may be said to have greatness and also smallness,
+because he is greater than Socrates and less than Phaedo.
+And yet Simmias is not really great and also small,
+but only when compared to Phaedo and Socrates.
+"I use the illustration", says Socrates,
+"because I want to show you not only that ideal opposites exclude one another, but also the opposites in us.
+I, for example, having the attribute of smallness remain small, and cannot become great: the smallness which is in me drives out greatness."

 One of the company here remarked that this was inconsistent with the old assertion that opposites generated opposites.
-But that, replies Socrates, was affirmed, not of opposite ideas either in us or in nature, but of opposition in the concrete—not of life and death, but of individuals living and dying.
-When this objection has been removed, Socrates proceeds: This doctrine of the mutual exclusion of opposites is not only true of the opposites themselves, but of things which are inseparable from them.
-For example, cold and heat are opposed; and fire, which is inseparable from heat, cannot co-exist with cold, or snow, which is inseparable from cold, with heat.
-Again, the number three excludes the number four, because three is an odd number and four is an even number, and the odd is opposed to the even.
-Thus we are able to proceed a step beyond 'the safe and simple answer.'
-We may say, not only that the odd excludes the even, but that the number three, which participates in oddness, excludes the even.
-And in like manner, not only does life exclude death, but the soul, of which life is the inseparable attribute, also excludes death.
-And that of which life is the inseparable attribute is by the force of the terms imperishable.
-If the odd principle were imperishable, then the number three would not perish but remove, on the approach of the even principle.
-But the immortal is imperishable; and therefore the soul on the approach of death does not perish but removes.
+"But that", replies Socrates, "was affirmed, not of opposite ideas either in us or in nature, but of opposition in the concrete—not of life and death, but of individuals living and dying."

+When this objection has been removed, Socrates proceeds:

+> This doctrine of the mutual exclusion of opposites is not only true of the opposites themselves,
+> but of things which are inseparable from them.
+> For example, cold and heat are opposed;
+> and fire, which is inseparable from heat, cannot co-exist with cold, or snow, which is inseparable from cold, with heat.
+> Again, the number three excludes the number four,
+> because three is an odd number and four is an even number, and the odd is opposed to the even.
+> Thus we are able to proceed a step beyond 'the safe and simple answer.'
+> We may say, not only that the odd excludes the even,
+> but that the number three, which participates in oddness, excludes the even.

+#### Life as guNa of soul
+> And in like manner, not only does life exclude death, but the soul, of which life is the inseparable attribute, also excludes death.+++(5)+++
+> And that of which life is the inseparable attribute is by the force of the terms imperishable.
+> If the odd principle were imperishable,
+> then the number three would not perish but remove,
+> on the approach of the even principle.
+> But the immortal is imperishable;
+> and therefore the soul on the approach of death does not perish but removes.

+### How should we be?
 Thus all objections appear to be finally silenced.
-And now the application has to be made: If the soul is immortal, 'what manner of persons ought we to be?' having regard not only to time but to eternity.
-For death is not the end of all, and the wicked is not released from his evil by death; but every one carries with him into the world below that which he is or has become, and that only.
+And now the application has to be made:
+If the soul is immortal,
+'what manner of persons ought we to be?'
+having regard not only to time but to eternity.
+For death is not the end of all,
+and the wicked is not released from his evil by death;
+but every one carries with him into the world below that which he is or has become, and that only.

-For after death the soul is carried away to judgment, and when she has received her punishment returns to earth in the course of ages.
-The wise soul is conscious of her situation, and follows the attendant angel who guides her through the windings of the world below; but the impure soul wanders hither and thither without companion or guide, and is carried at last to her own place, as the pure soul is also carried away to hers.
+For after death the soul is carried away to judgment,
+and when she has received her punishment returns to earth in the course of ages.
+The wise soul is conscious of her situation,
+and follows the attendant angel who guides her through the windings of the world below;
+but the impure soul wanders hither and thither without companion or guide,
+and is carried at last to her own place,
+as the pure soul is also carried away to hers.

 'In order that you may understand this, I must first describe to you the nature and conformation of the earth.'

-### Earth
+### Earth and karma
 Now the whole earth is a globe placed in the centre of the heavens,
 and is maintained there by the perfection of balance.